-To end a character's turn early (if you don't want it to do anything else), select it or press the space bar.
+To end a character's turn early (if you don't want it to do anything else), select the space it is standing in or press the space bar.

-To attack a foe, select it.
+To attack a foe, select the space it is standing in.
 You will attack with your current default attack.
 Your default attack can be with your base weapon or an equipped missile weapon.
 You can toggle between the two default attacks by using the two buttons to the far left on the button bar (or typing 'w').